 Hiring a lawyer helps you get ahead of your domestic violence charge.
 Moving quickly helps avoid negative consequences you may not be aware of.
 For example, you can avoid most temporary protective order hearings without creating harmful findings of fact that can hurt you later.
 In many cases, a lawyer can also help modify the conditions of your bond to allow you to have communication with your loved ones or move back into your home.
 Domestic violence attorneys can also benefit you in your divorce or custody action.

 What if the Other Person Doesn’t Want to Press Charges?

 The short answer is: it doesn’t matter.
 Once the police arrive, it is their decision whether an arrest is appropriate.
 After an arrest happens, the criminal process starts moving.
 That process will continue until you receive a conviction, acquittal, or dismissal.
 None of those options are in the control of the alleged victim.
 While it certainly benefits your case to have the alleged victim on your side, that is not enough to secure a dismissal.
 Only a prosecutor can make the choice to dismiss a domestic violence charge outright.

 How Can I Overcome a Domestic Violence Charge?

-Tyler Moore Law can help with your domestic violence case.
+Lankford & Moore Law can help with your domestic violence case.
 We have dealt with many family violence claims in the context of divorce, child custody, protective orders, and criminal charges.
 With our broad experience in these matters, we know how to navigate each aspect of a domestic violence accusation without damaging other areas of your case.